Professional's MBA Admission Requirements

 Applicants who have already taken the GRE revised General Test (August 2011 and later) may supply this score in lieu of the GMAT.
 Report must be sent directly from the Educational Testing Service (www.ets.org).
 Scores will be converted using the GRE Comparison Tool for Business Schools produced by the ETS.

 - Official transcripts from all postsecondary colleges or universities attended.
-This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's master's, or doctoral degree or an advanced certificate;
+This includes transcripts from part-time study, study abroad, coursework taken in high school, and from institutions that have awarded the applicant a bachelor's master's, or doctoral degree or an advanced certificate.
+Admitted students who fail to submit a final degree-posted transcript will not be permitted to register.

 - One professional letter of recommendation;